vikilpet/Taskopy/readme.md

 ## Firefox extension
 https://addons.mozilla.org/ru/firefox/addon/send-to-taskopy/

 Extension adds item to context menu.
 With it you can run task in Taskopy.
-In object _data_ of this task will be passed this (if any):
-	- data.page_url - URL of current page
-	- data.link_url - URL of link that was clicked
-	- data.editable - it is editable field?
-	- data.selection - selectioin text
-	- data.media_type - type of object (image, video etc)
-	- data.src_url - link to object source.

-_editable_ property is boolean, the rest are strings.

-In the extension settings specify the URL of your task that will process data, for example:
+In extension settings specify the URL of your task that will process data, for example:

 	http://127.0.0.1:8275/task?get_data_from_browser

 This task should have _data_ and _http=True_ properties.
+The *data* argument will be passed information about the request in *DataBrowserExt* format.

 Example - play Youtube video in PotPlayer:

-	def get_data_from_browser(data, http=True, menu=False, log=False):
+	def get_data_from_browser(data:DataBrowserExt, http=True, menu=False, log=False):
 		if ('youtube.com' in data.link_url
 		or 'youtu.be' in data.link_url):
 			app_start(